lukereding/book_notes/guides_for/meetings.md

 The leader of the meeting should be vigilant about making sure partcipants are participating in such a way that the meeting is constantly moving towards the intended goal of the meeting.
 When participants get hung up on details or side-tracked, it's important that the meeting leader rein them back in.

+### commentary

+It's useful to tell people when you're looking for feedback on a slide, or if you're going to skim past a couple slides, etc. Letting them know what you're doing ensures they aren't scrambling in the moment to figure out what's going on and what they should be paying attention to.
+If there's a slide you want a lot of feedback on: tell them when you get to that slide.
+That way they know to pay extra close attention as you go through it.

 ### before the meeting ends:

 #### 1. summarize the meeting